nerolation/eth-7883-analysis/README.md

 # EIP-7883 ModExp Gas Cost Analysis

-Empirical analysis of the impact of EIP-7883 on Ethereum's ModExp precompile gas costs.
+Empirical analysis of the impact of EIP-7883 on Ethereum's ModExp precompile gas costs, optimized for large-scale datasets (64,000+ files).

 ## Overview